LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - **Could not download x**:

 If a mod updated and the old files got deleted, it is impossible to download them.
 In this case just wait until I update the Modlist.
 I'm typically extremely quick to respond to a situation such as this.

-Most commonly, this will happen if a mod is hidden from Nexus.
-Contact me in Discord if this happens, and I can force the list to show as Under Maintenance until it comes back, and then I can fix it when it's unhidden.

 - **Mega links aren't downloading**: